 You need a large skillet/frying pan for making the veggies, meat, and sauce.
 I use my absolute favorite 12″ Ceramic Pan, which is great because food really does slide right off with minimal oil and I don’t have to worry about food sticking and burning.
 It comes with a glass lid, which is perfect for watching your dinner cook!

-You also need a 3-quart Casserole Dish for baking and a sheet pan for setting the casserole dish on in case the shepherd’s pie bubbles over.
+You also need a 3-quart Casserole Dish, or baking dish, for baking and a sheet pan for setting the casserole dish on in case the shepherd’s pie bubbles over.

 We are all extremely busy and making dinner during the week can be overwhelming.
 Here are the steps you prepare in the day(s) in advance and store in the fridge as your meal Kit… (See the recipe below for more details)

-Please don’t let the number of ingredients in this Cottage Pie Recipe scare you off, I promise it’s super easy!
+Please don’t let the number of ingredients in this Chorizo Sausage Shepherd’s Pie Recipe scare you off, I promise it’s super easy!
 Everything goes into the skillet and then the casserole dish, so there are really 3 major steps.

 - Make the Mashed potatoes